 Cooking mutton, of course, requires a little skill as you discover the tricks to acquire tender and moist meat with practice.
 While some prefer the shoulder cuts to cook, others look out for the raan - the hind legs.
 Most recipes call in for a marinade, which also makes use of meat tenderisers like raw papaya, vinegar, buttermilk, pineapple and other acids.
 Then there are the numerous spices which different cultures play around with to arrive at their own regional speciality.

-Here are some of the most popular mutton curries across India -
+Here are 11 of the most popular mutton curries across India -

 1. Rogan Josh